• Skip to primary navigation

 Please scroll down to the recipe card below for exact measurements.

-ingredients to make pad see ew
+ingredients to make this recipe

 • Large Eggs

-• Garlic
+• Garlic Cloves

 Noodle Sauce

-• Regular soy sauce: or substitute with low sodium soy sauce or light soy sauce.
-If you’re gluten-free, substitute with tamari sauce, coconut aminos or a gluten-free soy sauce.
+• Regular Soy Sauce: or substitute with low sodium soy sauce or light soy sauce, tamari sauce, coconut aminos or a gluten-free soy sauce.

-• White granulated sugar: or substitute with cane sugar, brown sugar or palm sugar.
+• White Granulated Sugar: or substitute with cane sugar, brown sugar or palm sugar.

 Expert Tips